HenrikJoreteg/human-javascript/ch07 - views.md

 module.exports = HumanView.extend({
-  // our
+  // Our
   template: templates.main,

   render: function () {
-    this.renderAndBind(); // inherited from HumanView
+    this.renderAndBind(); // Inherited from HumanView

-    // init and "render()" a subview for a hypothetical
+    // Init and "render()" a subview for a hypothetical
-    // navigation view;
+    // navigation view
     this.navView = new NavigationView({
       el: this.$('#mainNav')[0],
       model: this.model
     }).render();

-    // it's common practice to return "this"
+    // It's common practice to return "this"
     // when rendering Backbone views in order
     // to make it possible to assign the result return this;